welldonestack/ki/_posts/2024-07-21-cow-and-the-moon.md

 <br>
 ![Image 4]({{ page.images[4].path | absolute_url }})
-↳ Posters were created using the same visual language, featuring the campaign "G’ stands for Good," which connects with Australian culture.
-The campaign highlights the slogans: "G’day," "G’People," and "Great Gelato."
+↳ Posters were created using the same visual language and the campaign "G’ stands for Good," which connects with Australian culture.
+The campaign emphasizes the slogans: “G’day,” “G’People,” and “Great Gelato.”

 <br>
 ![Image 5]({{ page.images[5].path | absolute_url }})